anasoamaral/kawaiiexchange/README.md

 ## About
   🎀Kawaii exchange🎀 is a web application that consists of a ✨girly✨ exchange calculator.
-Technologies used are embedded JavaScript, Express.JS, Node.JS, axios and the body-parser middleware.
+Technologies used are embedded JavaScript (EJS), Express.JS, Node.JS, axios and the body-parser middleware.

   For some parts of the CSS, the [NES.css] framework is used to give it a retro style.